June 2019 Istanbul mayoral election: Annulment of the election

 On 6 May 2019, in a 7-to-4 decision, the YSK ruled that the Istanbul mayoral election shall be annulled, and that it shall be repeated on 23 June 2019.
-This decision was based on the objections raised by the AKP regarding the fact that despite the law, some balloting committee presidents and members were not public officials.
+This decision was based on the objections raised by the AK Party regarding the fact that despite the law, some balloting committee presidents and members were not public officials.
 Despite the decision, the President of the YSK Sadi Güven was one of the four members who voted against annulment.
 He later publicly stated that he was not in favour of renewing the election.

 Electoral schedule

 The Supreme Electoral Council determined the electoral schedule based on its decision on 6 May 2019 to annul the original election and repeat it on 23 June 2019: